Chital: Behaviour and ecology

 Marking behaviour is pronounced in males.
 Males have well-developed preorbital glands (near the eyes).
 They stand on their hind legs to reach tall branches and rub the open preorbital glands to deposit their scent there.
 This posture is also used while foraging.
 Urine marking is also observed; the smell of urine is typically stronger than that of the deposited scent.
 Sparring between males begins with the larger male displaying his dominance before the other; this display consists of hissing heading away from the other male with the tail facing him, the nose pointing to the ground, the ears down, the antlers upright, and the upper lip raised.
 The fur often bristles during the display.
 The male approaches the other in a slow gait.
 Males with velvet antlers may hunch over instead of standing erect as the males with hard antlers.
 The opponents then interlock their horns and push against each other, with the smaller male producing a sound at times which is louder than that produced by sambar deer, but not as much as the barasingha's.
 The fight terminates with the males stepping backward, or simply leaving and foraging.
 Fights are not generally serious.

 Individuals may occasionally bite one another.
 Common mynas are often attracted to the chital.
-An interesting relationship has been observed between herds of chital and troops of the northern plains grey langurs, a widespread South Asian monkey.
+An interesting relationship has been observed between herds of chital and troops of the northern plains grey langur.
 Chital benefit from the langurs' eyesight and ability to post a lookout from trees, while the langur benefit from the chital's strong sense of smell, both of which help keep a check on potential danger.
 The chital also benefit from fruits dropped by langurs from trees such as Terminalia bellirica and Phyllanthus emblica.
 The chital has been observed foraging with sambar deer in the Western Ghats.